Subjects

 Chair’s Website

-Geography didactics research, as well as the university education and professional development of geography teachers, constitute the central focus areas of the Chair of Geography Didactics.
+Geography Education Research, as well as the university education and professional development of geography teachers, constitute the central focus areas of the Chair of Geography Education Research.

 In the field of geography didactics research, the chair focuses on empirical teaching and learning research alongside conceptual work.
 For example, research addresses students’ prior knowledge in geographical content, concepts, and methods; the use of digital (geo-)media in geography lessons; and inclusion in geography instruction.